calstar/Diablo-FSW/procedures/gse_manager.md

 - [ ] Ensure the lox fill line is connected to the dewar.
 - [ ] Confirm QDs are properly seated and locked.
 - [ ] Confirm vent lines are routed away from personnel and equipment.
-- [ ] Set System and GSE fluid valves to safe starting state.
+- [ ] Set system and GSE fluid valves to safe starting state.
 - [ ] **TELL PAD MANAGER GSE IS READY FOR PRESSURIZATION HAZARD CHECK/SAFETY OFFICER CHECKOFFS.**

 ## Pressurization Setup